SPECTRE-ALT/NeuroAlz/README.md

-For those who want to try the streamlit web version out here is the link - https://neuroalz-dx3e2tcbrvvdnrjdzhvqxf.streamlit.app/ x               x                  x                      x                  x                       x                  x
+For those who want to try the streamlit web version out here is the link - https://neuroalz-dx3e2tcbrvvdnrjdzhvqxf.streamlit.app/
+The streamlit web app has all the features i have said in the flask version but a different UI every time you upload an image ensure to click teh button "Run Clinical Analysis" or it wont scan and it may show you the previous image's result.
+Thanks for viewing x               x                  x                      x                  x                       x                  x